0xSero/partisia-docs/docs/smart-contracts/integration/ledger/how-to-use-ledger-on-partisia-blockchain.md

 2. After sending the transaction to transfer MPC tokens, you can see that the Browser waits for approval on the Ledger
    ![interact(2)-waiting for approval.png](interact%282%29-waiting%20for%20approval.png)

-3. Review the MPC transfer on the Ledger device.
+3. Review the MPC transfer on the Ledger device by pressing the _right button_ on your Ledger Device and review the different transaction details.
    ![interact(3)-review.jpg](interact%283%29-review.jpg)

     The review consists of: